© Crown copyright 2017

 They take longer than other bags to degrade in the environment, can damage wildlife, and are extremely visible when littered in our towns, parks and the countryside.

 Similar 5p charges are also in place across Scotland, Wales and Northern Ireland.
-The scheme in Wales saw a reduction in plastic bag consumption of 79% in its first 3 years.

 We estimate that over the next 10 years the benefits of the scheme will include: